Fahime-zv/FragNavJava/README.md

 this library impiltion whit kotlin https://github.com/ncapdevi/FragNav
- .Not doc for implition whit java
+ .Not doc for implition with java
- There for Impilition whit java
+ There for Impilition with java